 To understand how narrative fiction film achieves these aims, Introduction to Film Studies introduces students to the methodology of contemporary film studies.
-Students will learn how to analyze films as creative texts that use visual and literary techniques to impart meaning.
+Students will learn how to analyze films using both visual and literary techniques to impart meaning.
 They will learn how to develop those analyses into sophisticated arguments that assert a film’s significance both in and of itself and as a part of a larger cultural context.

-Using the genre of the western and the films of Alfred Hitchcock as templates, the second two sections of the course interrogates the dominant critical approaches in film analysis: author studies, genre studies, formalist, feminist, and new historicist.
-In this section, we will examine representative critical articles of individual films and learn to recognize not only the authors’ claims for a given film (or group of films), but also the larger assumptions about film that structure those claims.
+Using the genre of the Western and the films of Alfred Hitchcock as templates, the second two sections of the course examine critical approaches in film analysis: author studies, genre studies, formalist, feminist, and new historicist.
+In this section, we explore representative critical articles of individual films and learn to recognize not only the authors’ claims for a given film (or group of films), but also the larger assumptions about film that structure those claims.
 Particular attention is paid to the ways in which individual films both influence and are products of particular cultural and historical moments, reflecting and commenting on the times in which they are produced and consumed.
-By the end of the semester, students will have learned the methodology that undergirds analysis of film.
-Students will be proficient at developing their own critical arguments about specific films, situating those arguments within the larger field of film studies, and be ready to pursue advanced courses in film analysis.

 - Screening lab time for the course is Monday evening, 6:00 – 8:30 pm in Adams Auditorium.
 There are 12 screening labs scheduled during the semester.
-Two are required: Monday, January 14th and Monday, April 22nd.
-You must attend an additional five labs during the semester, for a total of seven labs.
+You must attend a total of seven labs over the course of the semester.
 You may choose which of the films to see during the screening labs, though I will make recommendations in class for those I think will benefit most from a big-screen viewing experience.

 - Additional labs may be required if 1) a regular class session has to be cancelled unexpectedly (weather / illness) or 2) if we need that time for special event, etc. I would strongly recommend that you not schedule other events during screening lab time, since you won’t know in advance if we’ll need to schedule a session.

-- Films can be streamed and are also and on reserve at the MRC.
-The course blog has the links.
+- Films can be streamed and are also on reserve at the BML circulation desk.
+The course blog has the links to streaming sources.